Monty/IMDb_xref/README.md

 iMac. (*Note: Longer if you have a slow internet connection.*)

 Re-running `./generateXrefData.sh` doesn't download the IMDb data files again.
 This reduces the run time to 20 seconds.
-It will overwrite any previous files unless run in debug mode.
+It will overwrite any previously generated files.

 ### Run sample queries